hipe/tmx/README.txt

 filemetrics

-This is a wrapper around the unix utilities 'find' and 'wc' (wordcount) that finds all files in a tree matching a certain pattern (e.g. '*.rb', '*.php', '*.js',  or some boolean combination thereof) and can either:
+This is a collection of tools that makes reports using the unix utilities "find" and "wc" (wordcount) to show statistical information about files in terms of the number of lines of code, and other things involving the number and distribution of files in terms of their extensions, etc.

+It can do things like:

-  - show you a list of the filenames, from longest to shortest file, with their repsective linecounts and what percentage of the maximum linecount that file is,
+  - show you a list of the filenames, from longest to shortest file, with their respective linecounts and what percentage of the maximum linecount that file is,

-  or:
-  - for each folder in PATH match the files in the filename query and show summary information like above for each folder.
+  - for each folder in PATH, match the files in the filename query and show summary information like above for each folder.

-I have only used this twice, but the second time I needed it I was glad it was there.
-Both times I used it was when I was looking at a new library and trying to find example code (e.g. of unit tests or of jquery plugins) and I wanted to find either the longest or the shortest such example to learn from.
+  - show the numbers of files of the different extension types

+I find it useful when I am perusing a new library of code, and I want to get a general sense for the composition and distribution of files.
+Sometimes it is helpful to find the longest (or shortest) of a certain type of file to use as a learning aide.

-It can also be fun to see the statistical spread of how long or short your files tend to be in one of your projects.
+It can also be fun to see the statistical spread of how long or short your files tend to be in one of your projects; possibly for use in an aide in refactoring -- zeroing in on the longest and shortest files.